ChopDotHQ/Chopdotlp/LANDING_PAGE_OVERVIEW.md

 ### Questions & Answers

 1. **Q: Do all members need crypto?**
-   - **A:** "Nope.
-Everyone just adds expenses; settlement options are flexible."
+   - **A:** "No. Anyone can log expenses; only the person settling the pot needs a wallet with DOT for the on-chain transfer."

 2. **Q: Why blockchain though?**
-   - **A:** "Permanent receipts.
-No 'wait, did I pay?'
-Transparent by default, not as an afterthought."
+   - **A:** "Polkadot gives us tamper-evident history.
+You can also export receipts to IPFS/Crust so the proof survives even if ChopDot goes offline."

 3. **Q: Can I export everything?**
-   - **A:** "Yes- CSV/PDF with receipts and balances."
+   - **A:** "Yes.
+CSV/PDF exports include receipts and balances, and you can pin the receipts to IPFS/Crust for permanence."

 4. **Q: What if someone disagrees?**
    - **A:** "Comment on any expense.
 Attach receipts.
 Everyone sees the same numbers."

 5. **Q: What's the catch?**
    - **A:** "No ads.
 No data resale.
-Fees are waived during beta- you only pay blockchain gas fees.
+We waive platform fees during beta so you only cover DOT network fees (fractions of a cent).
 After beta, small platform fees may apply (0.02–0.20 CHF per settlement)."

+6. **Q: How much does it cost?**
+   - **A:** "The per-pot fee you see in the demo is symbolic while we finalize pricing.
+Settling in DOT keeps costs low because Polkadot fees are measured in fractions of a cent, and even bank payouts will stay cheaper than most fintech options."

-6. **Q: Is this ready to use?**
+7. **Q: Is this ready to use?**
    - **A:** "We're in beta.
 Join the waitlist to be first in line."

 **Layout:** 2 columns on desktop, 1 on mobile